 ShutterLand constructs exterior composite shutters in-house from an innovative engineered wood product.
 Extira™ has the same basic properties of high-density fiberboard (HDF) and is specifically manufactured for moisture-rich outdoor applications.
 This impressive material is man-made from 90% sustainable wood fibers adhered with marine-grade resins.
 It is pressed into large straight sheets which are cut into individual window shutter components.

-Pressed solid panel shutters have a very realistic appearance, and some styles are hard to differentiate from the genuine article.
+Pressed solid panel shutters have a very realistic appearance, and some styles are hard to differentiate from genuine wood.
 The vertical styles and horizontal rails of composite raised panel shutters have only slight differences in size and in profile than natural wood.
 The solid mid-panel is exactly the same, making the two materials virtually identical.
-The rustic groove panel style also appears nearly the same as its wood counterpart.
+The shaker groove or flat panel styles also appears nearly the same as its wood counterpart.

 There is one conspicuous discrepancy in the configuration of synthetic composite louvered shutters.
 Individual wood louvers are milled, cut, and arranged with space between each slat.
 Composite louvers are sculpted in banks of multiple simulated slats with no separation in between.
 Historic renovation projects should only employ genuine wooden shutters.
 Otherwise, the lack of space between louvers should not distract from the comprehensive presentation.